vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 To Delete History - **Edit** -> **Delete by Type** -> **History**.<br><br>To Freeze Transformations - **Modify** -> **Freeze Transformations**<br><br><figure> <img src = "../assets/images/02_maya_arch_31.gif"></figure>

+## Readings For Discussion

+For our discussion on Thursday September 4th, we will be readings selections from Chapter 1 of Aylish Wood.

 ## Independent Exercise: Tree